raguay/MyAlfred/README.md

 This is where I am keeping my Alfred 2 workflows.
 It is best to download the whole repository as a zip and then double-click on the workflow you want to install into your Alfred.
 I currently have the following workflows:

+## DockShelf Workflow

+This workflow is for automating the [DockShelf](http://www.thealchemistguild.com/dockshelf/) program.
+The following items are defined:

+###Commands:

+**“ds:space”**
+This command will show a list of workspaces currently defined.
+You can narrow the list by typing part of a name.
+Selecting one causes DockShelf to switch to that workspace.

+###External Triggers:

+**Focus Named Workspace**
+This external trigger will switch to the workspace given.

 ## Template Workflow

 This workflow allows you to create templates with Handlebar syntax.
 To use the workflow, you have to have Node.js installed first.
 I recommend using [Homebrew](http://brew.io) to install it.